C191068/Ali-Khatami_Ether.Js3/README.md

  ![e61](https://github.com/C191068/Ali-Khatami_Ether.Js3/assets/89090776/81842b5c-ca26-4def-93d8-f0a08ec918d6)

- Figure3: It is because we have wrapped the whole code in a function <br>
+ Figure3: It is because we have wrapped the whole code in a function and want something to call the function <br>